OCA/stock-logistics-warehouse/stock_inventory_revaluation/README.rst

 =====

 * Go to *Inventory / Inventory Control / Inventory Revaluation / Products*
   to create a new Inventory Revaluation.
+For products set with average or standard price and real-time valuation, go to the Product form and use the link to change the standard price.

 * In order to post the inventory revaluation for multiple items at once, select the records in the tree view and go to